53KIbGcAqz0Gokmj/rpWeDBxTIY2yGdpf/README.md

 Addressing Data Imbalance: The inherent data imbalance posed a significant challenge.
 We diligently explored and implemented an array of strategies to ensure model accuracy, paying particular attention to the minority classes within the dataset.

-Model Selection and Fine-Tuning: After a rigorous evaluation, we selected XGBoost as our model of choice, given its well-documented robust performance.
+Model Selection and Fine-Tuning: After a rigorous evaluation, we selected BaggingClassifier as our model of choice, given its well-documented robust performance.
 The model's potential was further unlocked through a meticulous fine-tuning process using Randomized Search cross-validation, ensuring the identification of optimal hyperparameters.

 Cross Validation: Rigorous validation was a non-negotiable step in securing the model's robustness and generalization.
 To accomplish this, we executed a 5-fold cross-validation process, successfully achieving our pre-defined performance benchmarks.